-Federal Risk and Authorization Management Program is a program that standardizes how the US federal government assesses, authorizes, and monitors cloud services.
+Federal Risk and Authorization Management Program (FedRAMP) is a program that standardizes how the US federal government assesses, authorizes, and monitors cloud services.

 FedRAMP is required for any organization providing a cloud-based service to the US federal government.